dannash100/node.js/README.md

 *see reflection.js for examples*
 - dynamicly respond to changes to an instance of an EventEmitter, or query its listeners. utilizes ```"new-Listener``` event
 - ```myEmmiter.listeners(eventName)``` to query listeners - returns a copy of the array of listeners for the event named eventName.
-- in larger projects avoid writing event names in strings and instead catagorize names with a central dictionary/object for   all the event names. ``` myEmitter.events = { event: 'eventName' }```
+- in larger projects avoid writing event names in strings and instead categorize names with a central dictionary/object for   all the event names. ``` myEmitter.events = { event: 'eventName' }```

 ### File System
 - POSIX file operations, file streaming, bulk file I/O and file watching

 ###### Lockfiles
+*see exercises lockfile_module for example usage and mechanism to remove lockfiles when they are done.*

-- ensure the integrity of a file and that and data isn't lost when mutiple processes are accessing a file.
+- ensure the integrity of a file and that and data isn't lost when multiple processes are accessing a file.
 ```javascript
 fs.open('config.lock', 'wx', () => {
 });